ying-w/chipseq-compare/DIME/README.md

 Sorry this directory is currently a mess.

-There is some code here to preprocess data in such a way that [DIME](http://www.stat.osu.edu/~statgen/SOFTWARE/DIME/) can be used.
+Here is some code to preprocess data for [DIME](http://www.stat.osu.edu/~statgen/SOFTWARE/DIME/).
+Their 2011 Bioinformatics paper can be found [here](http://pubmed.gov/21471015).

-The author (C. Taslim) was kind enough to send me some matlab code to do the loess normalization (used for input into DIME).
+The author (C. Taslim) was kind enough to send me some matlab code to do the loess normalization used as input for DIME.
 The matlab code can is in the following 3 files:

     normalizeMeanVarStep1.m